xoldd/talawa-api/notes.md

 # expand and contract database migrations

-name -> firstname, lastname
+Let's say we want to extract out the `firstName` and `lastName` values from the `name` column of a database table and store them in their own columns.
+Here's the steps to do this with expand and contract database migration pattern:

-add nullable `firstname` and `lastname` columns to the database, update the server code to write to `name`, `firstname` and `lastname` columns but still read from the `name` column
+1. Add nullable `firstname` and `lastname` columns to the database.
+2. Update the server code to write new values to `name`, `firstname` and `lastname` columns but still read values from the `name` column.

-run a background task that produces and stores values for the currently null `firstname` and `lastname` columns from the `name` column
+3. Run a background task that populates the currently `null` `firstname` and `lastname` columns with corresponding values from the `name` column.

-once the previous task is complete and no null `firstname` and `lastname` columns remain update the server code to stop writing to the `name` column and start reading from the `firstname` and `lastname` columns
+4. Once the previous task is complete and all the `null` `firstname` and `lastname` have been populated update the server code to stop writing to the `name` column and start reading from the `firstname` and `lastname` columns.

-once the previous task is complete remove the `name` column from the database
+5. Once the previous task is complete remove the `name` column from the database.

 # docker compose